twongjirad/pylard/README.md

 To get out of the environment

-    deactive
+    deactivate

 To destroy this installation

    rm -rf [env-name]

-Desotrying the python setup is that easy.
+Destroying the python setup is that easy.
 That's why I like this.

+Finally, to install the package, go to the base pylard directory and type

+    python setup.py install

 ## sub-packages